 The Norway rat is one of the smallest predators killing New Zealand’s native species and has proved to be one of the most difficult to eradicate.

-Therefore, when the recovery plan for the teal was written by the department in 1993 with the goal being to return the species back to Campbell Island, rats were still present on the island.
+Therefore, when the recovery plan for the teal was written by DOC in 1993 with the goal being to return the species back to Campbell Island, rats were still present on the island.
 The technology and expertise available means they couldn’t be removed.
-So the department started planning.
+So DOC started planning.

 After five years of extensive preparation and research, DOC had developed and refined the techniques that made the rat eradication project feasible.